10 SEO Myths that Make You Look Stupid

 Build an audience instead.
 Most social sites are about networking these days.
 Become friends with members of the community.

-5. “Simply inserting keywords in the keyword meta tag will help list your site for that keyword”
+5. “Simply inserting keywords in meta tags will help list your site for that keyword”

-Most major search engines do not use the meta keywords tag as a ranking factor.
+Most major search engines like the market dominating Google do not count keywords for ranking factor.
 When they do it’s probably a negative one!

 The only really important meta tag is the description as it is displayed in the search results by Google.